routofiers/API/README.md

    `vendorKey : The provided vendor key for partner` _Routofy will provide this to partner_

-   `tokenNo : Partner generated user token number`
+   `uat : Partner generated user token number`

    `txnId : Partner generated transaction ID` _Should be unique for each transaction and login session_